askmike/btcchina/README.md

     npm install btcchina

-A basic API wrapper for the [BTCChina REST API](http://btcchina.org/api-trade-documentation-en).
-Please refer to [their documentation](http://btcchina.org/api-trade-documentation-en) for all calls explained.
+A basic API wrapper for the BTCChina Trading and Market API.

+Please refer to the documentation of the [Trading API](http://btcchina.org/api-trade-documentation-en) and for the [Market API](http://btcchina.org/api-market-data-documentation-en) for all calls explained.
 Check out `example.js` for a list of all possible calls and their parameters.

     var BTCChina = require('btcchina');
     var btcchina = new BTCChina(key, secret);

-    var price = 9000;
+    // create an order (API key and secret required) var price = 9000;
     var amount = 1;
     btcchina.buyOrder(price, amount, function(err, result) {
       console.log(result);
     });

+    // ask the ticker (public API call) btcchina.ticker(console.log);

 # Final